catalyst/l3overlay/README.md

 The default value is `false`.

 Note that if this option is set to `true`, then `l3overlayd` will **NOT** manage `/etc/ipsec.conf`, as it is assumed that the user will want to configure IPsec themselves.
 A suitable `/etc/ipsec.conf` **MUST** be provided, which will include the l3overlay IPsec configuration file located at `/etc/ipsec.d/l3overlay.conf`.

+#### ipsec-secrets-stub
+* Type: **boolean**
+* Required: no

+Determines whether or not to install a stub IPsec secrets file to `/etc/ipsec.secrets`, to make IPsec include the real l3overlay IPsec secrets file located at `/etc/ipsec.l3overlay.secrets`.
+The default value is `true`.

 Overlay configuration
 ---------------------